Skip to main content

 Dr. Stacy Taylor, BCBA-D

 Stacy received her Doctorate in Special Education at Nova Southeastern University.
 She is also a doctoral level Board Certified Behavior Analyst.
 For over 20 years, she has provided services to people with developmental disabilities, learning differences, and behavioral challenges.
 She has served as director for 3 clinical programs and currently owns and operates an ABA program, Advance Behavior & Learning, and a fully inclusive private school, Advance Learning Academy in Central Florida.
 Dr. Taylor has worked in a variety of settings including clinics, schools, and homes.
 In addition to providing 1:1 treatment to children, she also provides training and consultation around the country.
 She speaks at conferences, presenting information on early intervention, education, and behavioral treatment.
 Dr. Taylor currently serves on the medical advisory board for the Down Syndrome Association of Central Florida.
-She has taught many college-level courses to help students learn more about inclusion, learning, child development, and behavior.
+She has taught many college-level courses to help students learn more about belonging, learning, child development, and behavior.
 Her programs function as an internship and practicum site for students just starting in the field.
 Dr. Taylor is married and has 4 amazing children.